So-Sori/webcrawlerhttp/README.md

 - **Travel Planner:** Gather details about flights, hotels, and destinations to plan your next adventure.
 - **Book Finder:** Search for books across different online bookstores, showing prices and availability.

-### Optional Features

-- **Blog Articles:** Fetch blog articles based on specified topics, with a customizable or static feed.
-- **Fake News Detector:** Analyze articles for credibility and identify common patterns of misinformation.
-- **Viral Content Hunter:** Discover trending memes, videos, and other viral content across social media platforms.

 ## Installation

 To get started with this project, follow the steps below: